paucku/tgb/README.md

 # Taggo-baggo
 Tools to organize, manipulate, edit, move and copy files in bulk.
+And tagging them.

 # Q - query files
 Search files through the file system.